MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ![Mobile app screenshot with Video button disabled.](media/teams-policies-mobile-video-button.PNG "Mobile app screenshot with Video button disabled")

-If the user selects the **Video** button, they see the following message that explains why outgoing video is unavailable.
+If the user selects the **Video** button, they see the following message that explains why video is unavailable.

 ![Mobile app screenshot showing video message.](media/teams-policies-mobile-video-message.PNG "Mobile app screenshot showing video message")